-One constant in the life of Teri O’Shea has been her love for poetry.
+One constant in the life of Teri O’Shea was her love for poetry.
 She began writing poetry herself at age seven, calling the local public library to ask where she could get a “poetic license.”
-Poets who have been influences include James Agee, Audre Lorde, Fay Chiang, and Philip Levine.
+Poets who influenced her include James Agee, Audre Lorde, Fay Chiang, and Philip Levine.

 Teri earned her B.A. in Journalism from the University of California at Berkeley.
 While in college, she joined Peoples Temple, drawn in by her youthful idealism and vision of a better society.
 She was in the Temple for seven years until her defection three weeks before the massacre.

-Teri’s work explores the aftermath of survival: guilt, fear, grief, forgiveness, and the constant search for meaning and new beginnings.
-She finds inspiration in the lives of other survivors, whether they have survived war, the Holocaust, abuse, cancer, chronic illness or other life-altering experiences.
-Her poetry moves beyond survival to express the universality and complexity of human experience.
+Teri’s work explored the aftermath of survival: guilt, fear, grief, forgiveness, and the constant search for meaning and new beginnings.
+She found inspiration in the lives of other survivors, whether they have survived war, the Holocaust, abuse, cancer, chronic illness or other life-altering experiences.
+Her poetry moved beyond survival to express the universality and complexity of human experience.